Hendrik Bogaert

 Hendrik Bogaert (born 30 August 1968) is a Belgian politician from Flanders and member of the Christian Democratic and Flemish party (CD&V).
 Since 2003, he is member of the Belgian Chamber of Representatives.

-He studied Master in Economics at KULeuven.
+He studied Master in Economics at KU Leuven and an MBA at Harvard Business School.

 He has been mayor of Jabbeke.

 On 6 December 2011, he became Secretary of State for Civil Service and Modernisation of Public Services in the Di Rupo I Government.

+On 19 December 2023, he revealed in De Afspraak, to found a new party called Redelijk Rechts (Reasonable Right).